-• There is no modelled residual risk to the site.
+• There is no known residual risk to the site based on current information.

 6 Overall site assessment

 6.1 Can part b) of the exception test be passed?

 This site is not required to pass part b) of the exception test as it is located within Flood Zone 1, however it must still be proven that the development can be safe for its lifetime, which is 100 years for residential development.